The phrase “IPA Group” is used to describe the IFA and the IPA in aggregate.

 The role of the IFA Member Advisory Committee is to:

-- provide assistance and support to the IFA Chief Executive Officer (CEO) in the attainment of the IFA’s objectives;
+- provide assistance and support to the Group Executive - UK in the attainment of the IFA’s objectives;

 - advise on strategic development and provide a degree of challenge for new initiatives and to act as a “critical friend”/sounding board;

-- provide feedback to the IFA CEO and IFA Board on matters exercising members;
+- provide feedback to the Group Executive - UK and IFA Board on matters exercising members;

 - generally support the development of the IFA and provide a pool of expertise; and